dpengineering/azure-maze/info.md

 The original motor control code from V1, which could not be replaced due to heavy customization and JSON configs.
 The JSON configs will eventually be replaced with variables directly in the code.

 #### run.sh ####
 The run script is more complex than V1's, as the C server needs to be started slightly before the Python client.
 If you need output messages, unpipe the two processes from null.
-Be aware that both server and client will print at the same time, so remember to comment out the messages you don't need (print/printf) (> /dev/null 2>&1).
+Be aware that both server and client will print at the same time, so remember to comment out the messages you don't need (print/printf) (> /dev/null 2>&1). **If the C program fails to create/bind a socket, exit asap and restart!**

 ## Previously Tested Features/Issues + Lessons learned ##